Welcome to DSR!

 To start instruction / rowing outdoor you must be able to swim 400 meters without a life jacket, which you have to confirm with your signature.
-To start rowing there is no other specific requirements as such as long as you are in reasonable shape and are able to get in and out of a boat yourself.
+To start rowing there is no other specific requirements as such so long as you are in reasonable shape and are able to get in and out of the boat.

-Furthermore, you will be required to do a “beginner’s chore” for the club (in Danish called kanintjans); for instance, helping out in the kitchen or at a party at the club.
+Furthermore, you will be required to do a ‘beginner’s chore’ for the club (in Danish called kanintjans); for instance, helping out one night in the kitchen or at a party.

 Is it possible to see the club, before I sign up?

 Yes – you are very welcome to drop by our club house (address at the bottom of this page).
 If you drop by Mondays to Thursdays between 7:00 PM and 8:00 PM you are very likely to meet members who can show you around and tell you about the club.

 Do you have to be a student to become a member?